US STOCKS-What trade fears? Wall Street is back in rally mode

 “Manufacturing is in a bit of a global slump, but if you look at the other economic data, like the services and jobs reports, none of them point to an economy that is teetering on a recession,” said Michael Antonelli, market strategist at Robert W. Baird in Milwaukee.

-In deal news, insurer Prudential Financial Inc agreed to acquire online insurance start-up Assurance IQ Inc for $2.35 billion.
-Shares of Prudential fell 2.9%.

-Sectors viewed as defensive declined, with the S&P utilities index, real estate index and consumer staples index all lower.
+Sectors viewed as defensive declined, with the S&P utilities index, real estate index and consumer staples index all down.

-Advancing issues outnumbered declining ones on the NYSE by a 2.01-to-1 ratio; on Nasdaq, a 2.77-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 1.93-to-1 ratio; on Nasdaq, a 2.84-to-1 ratio favored advancers.